Aravindprahash/trendyfoods/README.md

 Food Ordering Application

 A simple and responsive food ordering web application built with React.js, JavaScript, CSS, and Bootstrap.
 It allows users to browse products, view details, add items to the cart, enter customer details, and proceed with a payment flow.

 Features

-Product listing fetched from REST API using React Hooks User-friendly navigation with homepage, product detail, and category pages Shopping cart with add/remove functionality
+-Product listing fetched from REST API using React Hooks -User-friendly navigation with homepage, product detail, and category pages -Shopping cart with add/remove functionality
-Customer detail and mock payment workflow
+-Customer detail and mock payment workflow
-Order confirmation with Thank You page
+-Order confirmation with Thank You page
-Responsive design with Navbar and Foot
+-Responsive design with Navbar and Foot

 Tech Stack

-Frontend: React.js, JavaScript, CSS, Bootstrap
+-Frontend: React.js, JavaScript, CSS, Bootstrap
-API Integration: REST API (for product data)
+-API Integration: REST API (for product data)

 Getting Started

 1.Clone the repository

 git clone <your-repo-link>